sp-95/fuse-framework/CONTRIBUTING.rst

 The best way to send feedback is to file an issue at https://github.com/sp-fm/fuse-framework/issues.

-If you are proposing a new feature:
+If you are proposing a feature:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.